f1v/f1v-blog/src/content/react-360/index.md

 ## Important files/folders:

-- `index.js` - Where the main code of you application exists, and contain imports that will determine what your application displays.
+- `index.js` - Where the main code of you application exists, and contains imports that will determine what your application displays.
 - `client.js` - This file is the Runtime that connects your browser to the React application.
 The code in this file will create a new React 360 instance, load your React code and attach it to a specific place in the DOM.
 - `index.html` - The webpage that you will be loading.
 This will point to the JavaScript code to mount your application.
 - `static_assets` - This folder is used to store your application's resources, including images, audio files, 3D objects, and more.